 - Chairperson

 - Secretary

-- Members (3-5)
+- Members (3)

 - Tenure of Voluntary Society will be 1-3 terms.

-- To introduce "NIM/Endeavour Talks" on the pattern of TED Talks by inviting alumni, current/retired public servants, trainees/participants, and other public/private leaders (local/foreign), from any walk of life, who demonstrated leadership and professional excellence; - To highlight and discuss impactful initiatives by public/private/non-govt. sector organizations; - To discuss emerging positive and negative trends (local/international) impacting any aspect of life; - To deliver voluntary talks/presentation on unsung local/national heroes and less known cultural/heritage sites; - Any other related activity.
+- To provide support to participants in honing their public speaking skills; - To invite leaders from all walks of life who have demonstrated leadership and made influential contribution in their domain - to share and highlight their contributions for the society/country; - To discuss emerging positive and negative trends /initaitves (local/international) impacting governance, development, and/or society; - To deliver voluntary talks/presentation on unsung local/national heroes and less known cultural/heritage sites; - To encourage participants to deliver voluntary talks on topic of their choice; - Any other related activity.